 Beti Bachao Beti Padhao (BBBP) Scheme was launched by Prime Minister Narendra Modi on 22nd January 2015 at Panipat in Haryana.
 The primary goal of this scheme is to save the girl child from societal issues like gender-based abortions and advance girl child education across the country

 BBBP is a comprehensive programme to address the declining Child Sex Ratio (CSR) and related issues of women empowerment in India.
-After overseeing an improving trend of Sex Ratio at Birth (SRB) in 161 implementing districts, Hon’ble Prime Minister of India launched the All India Expansion of BBBP covering all 640 districts of India at Jhunjhunu, Rajasthan on 8th March 2018.
+After overseeing an improving trend of Sex Ratio at Birth (SRB) in 161 implementing districts, the Hon’ble Prime Minister of India launched the All India Expansion of BBBP covering all 640 districts of India at Jhunjhunu, Rajasthan on 8th March 2018.

-It is a tri-ministerial effort of Ministries of Women and Child Development, Health & Family Welfare and Human Resource Development.
-BBBP Scheme is a Central Government-run scheme with 100% financial assistance for District level component and the funds are directly released to the DC/DM’s account for the smooth operation of the Scheme.
+It is a tri-ministerial effort of the Ministries of Women and Child Development, Health & Family Welfare and Human Resource Development.
+BBBP Scheme is a Central Government-run scheme with 100% financial assistance for District level components and the funds are directly released to the DC/DM’s account for the smooth operation of the Scheme.

 – Preventing selective gender-based abortions